RawthiL/giar_ina_dev/README.md

 The following notebooks are responsible for generating datasets and augmenting them for further analysis:

 - **[detection_dataset.ipynb](notebooks/dataset_generation/detection_dataset.ipynb)**
   This notebook utilizes the model output from the clustering notebook to create a labeled dataset of cells and noise.
+TODO: Make this notebook create `parquet` datasets instead of single image files, the coversion in the uploaded dataset was done manually.

 These notebooks analyze the results of the segmentation and classification processes: